-A toxic thyroid nodule causes hyperthyroidism (an overactive thyroid gland), which is a cause of thyrotoxicosis (having an excess amount of thyroid hormones).
-This occurs when a single nodule (or lump) grows on the thyroid gland causing it to become enlarged and produce excess thyroid hormones.
+A toxic thyroid nodule is a cause of hyperthyroidism (an overactive thyroid gland), which is a cause of thyrotoxicosis (having an excess amount of thyroid hormones).
+This occurs when a single nodule (or lump) grows in the thyroid gland and produces excess thyroid hormones.
 Toxic nodules are usually benign (ie non-cancerous).
 If the increased hormone production is coming from a single nodule in the gland, this is called a ‘toxic nodule’.
 If the thyroid gland becomes enlarged, for example due to the presence of nodules, this is called a ‘goitre’.
-If there are many nodules causing the hyperthyroidism, this is referred to as toxic goitre/'>multinodular goitre.
-See the article on multinodular goitre for further information.
+If there are many nodules causing hyperthyroidism, this is referred to as a ‘toxic multinodular goitre’.

 Thyroid disorders are much more common in women than in men.
 Figures from the USA state that the incidence of toxic thyroid nodules accounts for 3–5% of patients with hyperthyroidism.
 Toxic nodules are more common in elderly people, particularly in areas of iodine deficiency.

 Diagnosis is very similar to that of hyperthyroidism.
 A full medical history is taken, and a blood test is carried out to measure thyroid hormone levels.
 The thyroid gland will be examined for presence of nodule(s).
 Thyroid antibodies are used to assist in the diagnosis (in Graves’ disease, antibodies against the TSH-receptor are typically present, but would not be present in a nodular goitre).

-An ultrasound scan of the neck may be carried out to assess the thyroid nodule, and a sample of cells from the thyroid nodule may be taken for analysis.
-This involves inserting a small thin needle into the nodule to collect a tissue sample, which can then be analysed in the laboratory.
+An ultrasound scan of the neck is usually carried out to assess the thyroid nodule, and a sample of cells from the thyroid nodule may be taken for analysis.
+This involves inserting a small thin needle into the nodule to collect a sample, which can then be analysed in the laboratory.
 This procedure is not painful, but can feel uncomfortable.
 It is not recommended to take a sample when the patient is in a hyperthyroid state.

-In a small number of cases, if the swelling is large, other tests such as lung function tests may be carried out to assess whether breathing is affected.
+In a small number of cases, if the goitre is large, other tests such as lung function tests may be carried out to assess whether breathing is affected.
 Rarely, a computerised tomography (CT) scan may also be performed to obtain a more detailed image of the gland.

 There are three main treatment options:

-The long-term implications of a toxic thyroid nodule or adenoma depend on the treatment option used.
+The long-term implications of a toxic thyroid nodule depend on the treatment option used.
 Patients taking carbimazole tablets will likely need to take them daily for life.
 Blood tests should be carried out regularly to monitor thyroid hormone levels and to adjust the dose of carbimazole accordingly.
-The majority of patients are able to find a medication regime that works for them and go on to live full, active lives.
+Most patients are able to find a medication regimen that works for them and go on to live full, active lives.

-If the increased thyroid hormones are not treated, besides feeling poorly and unwell, the patient is also at risk of heart dysfunction or failure due to the increased heart rate and raised metabolic state.
+If the increased thyroid hormones are not treated, besides feeling poorly and unwell, the patient is at risk of heart dysfunction or failure due to the increased heart rate and raised metabolic state.
 This irregular heart rate can result in strokes and dizziness.
 Long-standing toxic nodules can also affect the patient’s bones and cause osteoporosis, which results in weak bones that are more likely to fracture.